Even though you’re technically an adult now, you can stay on your parent or guardian’s car insurance policy.

 Cheapest Car Insurance Quotes for 18-Year-Olds

 Check out the following companies, which are on the record for providing these relatively cheap quotes to teen drivers.
-No promises, but you could be seeing rates as low as these:
+According to Insurify’s database, here are the cheapest car insurance companies on average for 18-year-old-drivers:

 Car Insurance Tips for 18-Year-Olds